Acrexia07/Acrexia07/README.md

 I've built a solid foundation in core Java, Spring, and Spring Boot, and continue to deepen my understanding through hands-on projects involving CLI applications and automation.

-Currently, I'm diving deeper into advanced backend development concepts, exploring full-stack to understand the REST API workflow around in it, sharpening my skills and exploring best practices to build robust, scalable applications.
+Currently, I'm diving deeper into advanced backend development concepts, exploring full-stack to understand the REST API workflow and diving into it, sharpening my skills and exploring best practices to build robust, scalable applications.

 ### 🧰 Languages & Tools